 In case the agreement lists the terminal destination as New York port, the seller then is not responsible for additional freight to the final destination of the buyer.
 But, if the terminal destination is the buyer’s warehouse, then the seller needs to make an additional freight payment and arrangement.
 In this case, even unloading will be the seller’s responsibility.

 The following points help to explain why DDP agreements are popular in international trade:

-- It helps to protect the buyer as the seller bears all the risk and cost with the shipping process.
+- It helps to protect the buyer as the seller bears all the risks and costs with the shipping process.
 Since the seller bears all costs and risks, it discourages scammers as well.

-- It ensures safe delivery as the seller is more likely to select the best and safest routes and carrier.
+- It ensures safe delivery as the seller is more likely to select the best and safest routes and carriers.

 - DDP, overall, ensures a smoother purchasing experience as the buyer does not have to worry about the duties, clearances, transportation, customs fees, transit delays, etc.

 In DDU (delivery duty unpaid), the buyer or the end-user has to pay the duties after the package reaches the destination country.
 Here, once the cargo reaches the importing country port, usually, the customs office will contact the buyer.
 The buyer may have to go personally to collect the cargo after paying applicable fees.